-'What kind of a girl goes to a sailor's ship with him?' sniffed her aunt.
+'What kind of a girl goes to a sailor's ship with him?' sniffed her mother.
 'Is he on the run or on the make?'
+Her stepfather was away on a sales trip.
+Baffled by Ariel's quiet determination, he had long ago stopped trying to influence her.

-On board, he stiff-legged, one-eyed ship's cat, one tooth over its lower jaw, studied her and decided on collusion, thrusting its face into her leg in uninvited intimacy.
+On board, a kitten, one tooth over its lower jaw, studied her and decided on collusion, thrusting its face into her leg in uninvited intimacy.